Risk Management

 At SMBC Group, we use stress testing to analyze and comprehend the impact on SMBC Group’s businesses of changes in economic or market conditions, in order to plan and execute forward-looking business strategies.

 When developing business strategies, we set out scenarios assuming stressed business environments such as serious economic recessions and market disruption for the sake of assessing risk-taking capabilities at SMBC Group and verifying whether adequate soundness can be maintained under stress.
-For example, we are conducting stress testing assuming prolonged monetary tightening in the U.S. and Europe, a global credit crunch, and economic stagnation in Japan to verify the soundness of SMBC Group’s capital and confirm the appropriate actions to be taken.
+For example, we are conducting stress testing assuming the deepening of the real estate crisis in China, the changes in monetary policies in Japan, Europe, and the United States, the occurrence of a global financial crisis, and the rise of fiscal concerns in Japan to verify the soundness of SMBC Group’s capital and confirm the appropriate actions to be taken.

 During a fiscal year, we will conduct stress testing in a timely manner to assess the potential impact on our business and to take the appropriate actions in case a serious risk event occurs.